 This bill amends West Virginia Code ยง62-12-23 to enhance the notification process for parole hearings and expand the rights of victims and other notified individuals.
 It stipulates that the prosecuting attorney must prepare a parole hearing notification form that includes detailed information about the case and the victims.
-The bill mandates that at least 45 days before a parole hearing, the Parole Board must notify all individuals listed on the form, including victims and their immediate family members, about the hearing's date, time, and location.
-The notification will now allow victims and other notified persons to submit written statements and speak at the hearing, whereas previously only victims had this right unless they were deceased, minors, or incapacitated.
+The bill mandates that at least 45 days before a parole hearing, the Parole Board must notify all individuals listed on the form, including victims and their immediate family members, about the hearing details.
+The notification will now be sent via certified mail to victims, ensuring they are informed of their rights to submit written statements and attend the hearing.

 Statutes affected: Introduced Version: 62-12-23